Death of 'Mr Big' stirs memories of Singapore's gangland past

 Tan’s demise has also polarised opinion between those who applauded his global ambition and others who loathe criminals in a country where drug traffickers face the death sentence.

-Tan was 72, and also known as Roland Tan, or by his aliases - “Mr. Big” and “The Hainanese Kid”.
+Tan, 72, was also known as Roland Tan, or by his aliases - “Mr Big” and “The Hainanese Kid”.
 He was once one of Singapore’s most storied fugitives and went on to run a powerful European drug trafficking syndicate out of Amsterdam, according to two former Singapore police detectives and media reports.

-Tan’s family members did not respond to requests for comment and Singapore police did not immediately have comment.
-Dutch and Danish police declined to comment.
+Tan’s family members did not respond to requests for comment and Dutch and Danish police declined comment.
+A spokesman for the Singapore police said it had removed Tan’s official status as a wanted man upon confirming his death.

 Whether revered or reviled, Tan has garnered new attention in his home city.